Enumerable::Distinct<TSource> Method (IEnumerable<TSource>, IEqualityComparer<TSource>)

 This method is implemented by using deferred execution.
 The immediate return value is an object that stores all the information that is required to perform the action.
 The query represented by this method is not executed until the object is enumerated either by calling its GetEnumerator method directly or by using foreach in Visual C# or For Each in Visual Basic.

 The method returns an unordered sequence that contains no duplicate values.
-If comparer is null, the default equality comparer, Default, is used to compare values.
+If comparer is nullptr, the default equality comparer, Default, is used to compare values.